Steerpike: Character

 Steerpike might be called the antagonist of the Gormenghast trilogy, but in truth he is more of an anti-hero; the first book for example is largely focused on him, only covering the first year of the eponymous hero Titus's life.
 Steerpike could also be considered an archetypal Machiavellian schemer: a highly intelligent, ruthless character willing to justify any and all means to reach his end.
-In the books, Mervyn Peake describes his personality as follows:
+In the books, Peake describes his personality as follows:

 if ever he had harboured a conscience in his tough narrow breast he had by now dug out and flung away the awkward thing—flung it so far away that were he ever to need it again he could never find it.
 High-shouldered to a degree little short of malformation, slender and adroit of limb and frame, his eyes close-set and the colour of dried blood, he is climbing the spiral staircase of the soul of Gormenghast, bound for some pinnacle of the itching fancy—some wild, invulnerable eyrie best known to himself; where he can watch the world spread out below him, and shake exultantly his clotted wings.

 And his appearance, as described in Titus Groan:

 Limb by limb, it appeared that he was sound enough, but the sum of these several members accrued to an unexpectedly twisted total.
 His face was pale like clay and save for his eyes, mask-like.
 These eyes were set very close together, and were small, dark red, and of startling concentration.